leonleo997/NodeJS-workshop/README.md

 ## Servers and clients
 **Server:** computer that is performing services.
 It does the work.
 **Client:** Makes request to a server.
+## Modules, exports and requires
+**Module:** Reusable block of code.
+**First-class function:** Everything you can do with other types, you can do with functions.
+**Inheritance:** one object gets access to the properties and methods of another object.
+**Prototype:**
+**Prototype chain:** A sequence of objects connected to each other and I can access to any object in the chain.
+**Primitive:** A type of data that represents a single value.
+**Scope:** Where in code you have access to particular variable or function.